sujitmemane/Foodr_Food_Order_App/README.md

-# Foodr_Food_Order_App
-🍔🍕🌮 Order food online with ease through our food order web app! 📱💻 Browse through a variety of options and enjoy delicious meals in just a few clicks.
-Convenient and hassle-free! 🙌🏼😋

 # Foodr Food Order WebApp
 🍔🍕🌮 [Foodr] - An online food ordering web app made with React and Vanilla CSS.